treban/pimatic-tradfri/README.md

 After the lights are paired with the gateway, go to the pimatic screen and make an autodiscover.

+###Action Providers

+This plugin uses mostly the normal pimatic devices classes.
+Only one special provider is needed.

+"set color from LIGHTNAME to [0..100]
+0=COLD
+100=WARM

 ###NOTES

 Sometimes the Tradfri Gatway doesn't inform the observers about new devices states.